deepanshs/mrsimulator/docs/introduction/getting_started.rst

 CSDM
 ----

-mrsimulator is designed to be part of a larger data workflow involving other software packages.
-For this larger context, mrsimulator uses the Core Scientific Dataset Model (CSDM) for importing and exporting your datasets.
+**Mrsimulator** is designed to be part of a larger data workflow involving other software packages.
+For this larger context, **mrsimulator** uses the Core Scientific Dataset Model (CSDM) for importing and exporting your datasets.
 CSDM is a lightweight, portable, human-readable, and versatile standard for intra- and interdisciplinary exchange of scientific datasets.
 The model supports